sangtvo/Customer-Churn-Analysis/README.md

                            20.728399
 ```

 Remove VIF > 10 and re-run the step-wise logistic regression model.
-In addition, I manually remove the least significant variables with the final output as (see R markdown for full code):
+In addition, I manually remove the least significant variables with the final output (see R markdown for full code):
 ```
 Call:
 glm(formula = Churn ~ tenure + InternetService + OnlineSecurity +